 We returned home and we broke the news to the rest of my 5 children and Tom to his family.
 But things soon escalated and in shock, my children requested help on Facebook and the rest of the family found out that way, rather than me telling them.
 Adele, my youngest, being determined to give me a good end of life began to request donations and gifts towards our wedding.
 We have been engaged since the 19th October, 2016 and planned to marry in April 2017 but life didn’t work our way then.
 And by the end of that night she had gifts coming left right and centre.
 Donations began to flow in.

-Then, at the back of my mind was my manuscript, I suddenly realised that I would not reap the knowledge of it being published but instead of giving up, I decided that I would leave it as my legacy towards my wonderful loved children; grandchildren; my dearest loving Tom and some of my family.
-So now I am on an endeavouring path to have my memoir published for Christmas.
+Then, at the back of my mind was my manuscript, I suddenly realised that I would not reap the knowledge of it being published and help other abused sufferers the way I had anticipated.
+Hence, instead of giving up, I decided that my memoir, Perpetual Helix, should become my legacy.
+I am drawing up a will.
+This will and testimony will state as to whom I will leave it too and why.
+My financial gains will be final my legacy towards my wonderful loved ones and two other aspects, such as